Paul Heyse: Munich (1854–1914)

 He married Anna Schubart in 1867.
 Over the next three decades, Heyse continued to write prolifically.
 Despite a number of bereavements his life was uneventful, and his fame grew steadily until he was a world-famous figure.
 He was a very early opponent of naturalism, making critical references to it in print long before its influence could be felt in Germany.
 Younger critics who favoured naturalism made attacks on his writings, to which he replied in Merlin (1892): but their influence on the public was negligible.
 He was dubbed Dichterfürst, prince of poetry, and he worked tirelessly to promote international understanding within Europe.
+He was elected an International Member of the American Philosophical Society in 1895.
 In 1900, he was named an honorary citizen of Munich, and several special publications honoured his 70th birthday; and in 1910, he was made a member of the nobility, before being awarded the Nobel Prize for Literature on 10 December.
 He could not attend the ceremony, and was represented in Sweden by Count von Pückler.

 His last published works were Letzten Novellen and Italienischen Volksmärchen (1914).
 He died on 2 April 1914, several months before the outbreak of World War I, and was buried in the old section of the Waldfriedhof (Nr.
 43-W-27).

 A street and tunnel in Munich, "Paul-Heyse Strasse" and "Paul-Heyse-Unterführung" are named after him as well as “Heysestrasse” in Hamburg Bergedorf.